Skip to content

 Roman origins

 The custom of partying in December comes from the Roman festival Saturnalia.
 Saturn was the Roman God of agriculture and plenty.
-Wealthy Romans, such as those who lived at Chedworth Roman Villa in Gloucestershire, would have celebrated by playing games as well as eating and drinking lavishly.
+Wealthy Romans, such as those who lived at Chedworth Roman Villa in Gloucestershire, would've celebrated by playing games as well as eating and drinking lavishly.
 One game involved throwing dice to decide who should play the part of the Saturnalian monarch.

 Winter decorations